Peter Murphy (musician): Early life

 While still working at the printing firm, Murphy maintained an interest in music.
 He explained: "I was very interested in figures like Bowie, Bolan and Iggy.
 I related to their psyches more than their music."
-He continue to followed their post-glam work.
-He loved Iggy Pop's albums such as The Idiot and Lust for Life.
-He went to see artists and bands such as David Bowie (during his Thin White Duke tour) and Judas Priest.
+He loved Iggy Pop's albums such as The Idiot and Lust for Life, and went to see artists and bands such as David Bowie (during his Thin White Duke tour) and Judas Priest.
 He then went to a local pub and saw Ash's latest band at the time, "Jackplug and The Sockets".
 The band consists of Ash on guitar, David J on bass and Kevin Haskins on drums and played mainly cover songs from the Rolling Stones.
-After the concert, Ash recognized Murphy and continue to mentioned to him that "You must be in a band".
+After the concert, Ash caught sight of Murphy and continued to mentioned to him that "You must be in a band".
 However, nothing came about it.
 After some months later, Ash's latest band split up which caused him to become depressed.
 However, Ash was still determined to form another band.
 He needed a singer and remembered his old friend from the pub with his old band, months ago.
 Ash explained how he approached Murphy for this offer: "I didn't ring him up or anything.
 I just arrived at his door and he was just arriving back home from work on his little motorcycle.
 I got out the car, knocked on the door and was surprised to see me.
 I just played him this tape (a demo of Jackplug songs) and I asked him if he wanted to get something going."

 Murphy finally accepted Ash's offer and explained about his decision: "I thought, Yes, I don't mind.
 Yes.
 If you're doing it, I'll do it because you fascinate me."
 After Murphy accepted Ash's offer, they got together over a weekend in a mobile classroom at the Northampton's Teacher Training College and used that room as a rehearsal room.
 Ash explained this meeting: "Just Pete and myself went in.
 I drove him from Wellingborough to Northampton.
 He didn't have any lyrics or anything, he didn't know if he could sing or anything as such, but he had a newspaper and I just put loads of echo on the mike to give him confidence, make him sound good and I just started playing a riff - anything that came into head and he just started singing from the newspaper.
 As soon as I heard him sing I knew within five minutes - I honestly thought it was just a matter of time.
 He had the voice, the charisma, the good looks - the whole thing."